 This introductory level class will explore various forms of meditation for stress reduction and relaxation, including seated meditation, walking meditation, and mindfulness-based meditation.
 Simple yoga postures and breathing techniques will be included as appropriate to class needs.
-May be repeated for credit.
-Graded: S/U. Offered every semester.
-(0.5 sem. hrs.)

 PE 110.
 Beginning Swimming